 The Federal Trade Commission (FTC)

 The FTC is the national clearinghouse for consumer complaints.
-They use the information from callers like you to create public warnings.
+They use information from people like you to create public warnings.
 Because the FTC is familiar with many different types of scams, they may also be able to provide you with information on your rights and additional steps you can take to mitigate the situation.
 You can report a scam or an instance of fraud on the FTC Complaint website.

 Your State Attorney’s Office (SAO)